When can I appeal my property Assessment?

 When I claim an exemption on my new residence, what happens to the exemption on the residence I sold?

 The exemption on your old home remains in effect until December 31 of the year in which your home is sold.
 If you move to your new residence before your first home is sold, the exemption expires on December 31 of the year you move in.
 You must rescind your exemption within 90 days of the date you no longer either own or occupy the property as your principal residence, whichever comes first.
-You may rescind your exemption and the new owner may claim an exemption of the same Principal Residence Exemption Update form which should be provided to you at closing.
+You may rescind your exemption and the new owner may claim an exemption on the same Principal Residence Exemption Update form which should be provided to you at closing.

 Do I have to file a “Property Transfer Affidavit” if I purchase property?